camillareis/camillareis.github.io/_pages/cv.md

 ---

-## PERSONAL INTERESTS AND FREE TIME
+## Personal Interests and Free Time
   * Organizational Culture and Leadership Topics
   * Reading (Memoirs, Fantasy and Non-Fiction)
   * Sewing, Hiking and Yoga